List of Mega Monster Battle characters: Alien Zarab

 He reappeared again in Mega Monster Battle: Ultra Galaxy, having salvaged the Giga Battlenizer and released Ultraman Belial in hopes of gaining him as an ally to conquer the universe.
 However, Belial instead betrayed Zarab and killed him.

-Alien Zarab/Imitation Ultraman was voiced by Takeshi Aono (青野 武, Aono Takeshi), whom reprise his role since the first Ultra Series, Ultraman (1966) in episode 18.
+Alien Zarab/Imit-Ultraman was voiced by Takeshi Aono (青野 武, Aono Takeshi), whom reprises his role since the first Ultra Series, Ultraman (1966) in episode 18.